COMP0016-Team6/user-manual/docs/clinicians.md

 ### Add Patients

-Since you just login, you haven't add any patients yet.
+With a fresh clinician account, there will be no assigned patients in your list.

 ![Clinicians Dashboard Without Patients](img/clinicians/dashboard_without_patients.png)

-So, for now, you shall click the Add Patients button add some patients to supervise.
+In order to add supervised patients to your list, you shall click the Add Patients button.

 Once you enter the add patients page, you will see all patients stored in the database.
-If you find no patients under the search bar, don't worry.
-You need to register some before you move to the next step.

 ![Clinicians Add Patients](img/clinicians/add_patients.png)

-On both clinician dashboard page and add patients page, the form which is used to add patients contains only a component `SearchBar` and a button to submit the form.

 #### Searching Patients

+There will be a search bar on both the clinician dashboard page and add patients page, searching by the name of the patient.

-For the Searching bit, there is a search bar with text info `Search By Name`, after input the name of the patient, the system filter the lowercase of patients' names by the lowercase of input.
-If the name of the patient includes the input, this name will remain on the list.
+Type in the name that you wish to search for, then if the name of the patient matches your input, the patient will be showing up on the list.

 ![Clinicians Add Patients Searching Patients](img/clinicians/searching_patients(1).png)

 #### Choosing Patients

-And there are checkboxes for you to select the patients you want to add.
+Tick the checkboxes next to the names and submit them to add patients to your clinician dashboard.
+You can also uncheck the boxes to remove patients that you are not supervising anymore.

 ![Clinicians Add Patients Choosing Patients](img/clinicians/choosing_patients.png)

-After submitting the form, you can click the `Back` button to return to the clinician dashboard page and you can access your patients' dashboards.
+After submitting the form, there should be a successful message, then you can click the `Back` button to return to the clinician dashboard page and you can access your patients' dashboards.

 ![Clinicians Dasboard With Patients](img/clinicians/dashboard_with_patients.png)

 ### Access to Patient Dashboard

-The search bar is also available for the clinicians to search patients on the `Clinician Dashboard` page.
+The search bar is also available for the clinicians to search patients on the clinician dashboard page.

 ![Clinicians Dashboard Searching Patients](img/clinicians/searching_patients(2).png)

-In addition, patients' names are in blue because each name links to their patient dashboard.
+The patients' names are clickable which redirects to their patient dashboard.

 ## Patient Dashboard

 This is the overall view of the patient dashboard of the clinician version.
 It consists of several different components.

 ![Clinicians Patient Dashboard](img/clinicians/patient_dashboard.png)